 PLUS: Working with Sets, Xojo 2020 Release 1, Best of the Web, and more!

-The next version of ChartDirector, version 7, will come in winter, either end of 2020 or early 2021.
+The next version of ChartDirector, version 7, will come in spring to summer 2021.

 Below please find some images showing the new chart types and features in ChartDirector.
 It includes: